zubinchopra/portaldocs/portal-sdk/generated/portalfx-parts-revealContent.md

-<a name="improving-part-performance"></a>
+<a name="revealing-part-content"></a>
-## Improving Part Performance
+## Revealing part content

-When a Part loads, the user is presented with the default **blocking loading** indicator that is in the following image.
+When a part loads, the user is presented with the default **blocking loading** indicator similar to the one in the following image.

 ![alt-text](../media/portalfx-parts/portalfx-parts-opaquespinner.png "Part with blocking loading indicator")

-By default, the lifetime of this indicator is controlled by the promise that is returned from the `onInputsSet` method of the part, as in the following example.
+By default, the lifetime of this indicator is controlled by the `promise` that is returned from the `onInputsSet` method of the part, as in the following example.

 ```ts
 public onInputsSet(inputs: Def.InputsContract): MsPortalFx.Base.Promise {